nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Remark

-The current implementation is such that `Remark` is added as an attribute of the `Person` object. `Remark` is intended as a way to allow users to add any kind of comment about a specified contact, and therefore does not require any validity check (an empty remark is also valid).
+The current implementation is such that `Remark` is added as an attribute of the `Person` class. `Remark` is intended as a way to allow users to add any kind of comment about a specified contact, and therefore does not require any validity check (an empty remark is also valid).
 Accordingly, `Remark` is an optional field that can be specified when adding/editing a contact.